-- 2) any of the susceptible species referred to in Article 9.8.2. are present in the zone or compartment and the following conditions have been met: - a) there has not been any observed occurrence of the disease for at least the last ten years despite conditions that are conducive to its clinical expression (as described in the corresponding chapter of the Aquatic Manual); and - b) basic biosecurity conditions have been continuously met for at least the last two years;
+- 2) any of the susceptible species referred to in Article 9.8.2. are present in the zone or compartment and the following conditions have been met: - a) there has not been any occurrence of infection with WSSV for at least the last ten years despite conditions that are conducive to its clinical expression (as described in the corresponding chapter of the Aquatic Manual); and - b) basic biosecurity conditions have been continuously met for at least the last two years;

-- 3) the disease status prior to targeted surveillance is unknown but the following conditions have been met: - a) basic biosecurity conditions have been continuously met for at least the last two years; and - b) targeted surveillance, as described in Chapter 1.4., has been in place, in the zone or compartment, for at least the last two years without detection of WTD;
+- 3) the infection with WSSV status prior to targeted surveillance is unknown but the following conditions have been met: - a) basic biosecurity conditions have been continuously met for at least the last two years; and - b) targeted surveillance, as described in Chapter 1.4., has been in place, in the zone or compartment, for at least the last two years without detection of WSSV;

-- 4) it previously made a self-declaration of freedom for a zone from WTD and subsequently lost its disease free status due to the detection of WTD in the zone but the following conditions have been met: - a) on detection of the disease, the affected area was declared an infected zone and a protection zone was established; and - b) infected populations have been destroyed or removed from the infected zone by means that minimise the risk of further spread of the disease, and the appropriate disinfection procedures (as described in Chapter 4.3.) have been completed; and - c) previously existing basic biosecurity conditions have been reviewed and modified as necessary and have continuously been in place since eradication of the disease; and - d) targeted surveillance, as described in Chapter 1.4., has been in place for at least the last two years without detection of WTD.
+- 4) it previously made a self-declaration of freedom for a zone from infection with WSSV and subsequently lost its free status due to the detection of WSSV in the zone but the following conditions have been met: - a) on detection of WSSV, the affected area was declared an infected zone and a protection zone was established; and - b) infected populations within the infected zone have been killed and disposed of by means that minimise the likelihood of further transmission of WSSV, and the appropriate disinfection procedures (as described in Chapter 4.3.) have been completed; and - c) previously existing basic biosecurity conditions have been reviewed and modified as necessary and have continuously been in place since eradication of infection with WSSV; and - d) targeted surveillance, as described in Chapter 1.4., has been in place for at least the last two years without detection of WSSV.

-A country, zone or compartment that is declared free from WTD following the provisions of points 1 or 2 of Articles 9.8.4. or 9.8.5. (as relevant) may maintain its status as free from WTD provided that basic biosecurity conditions are continuously maintained.
+A country, zone or compartment that is declared free from infection with WSSV following the provisions of points 1 or 2 of Articles 9.8.4. or 9.8.5. (as relevant) may maintain its status as free from infection with WSSV provided that basic biosecurity conditions are continuously maintained.

-A country, zone or compartment that is declared free from WTD following the provisions of point 3 of Articles 9.8.4. or 9.8.5. (as relevant) may discontinue targeted surveillance and maintain its status as free from WTD provided that conditions that are conducive to clinical expression of WTD, as described in the corresponding chapter of the Aquatic Manual, exist, and basic biosecurity conditions are continuously maintained.
+A country, zone or compartment that is declared free from infection with WSSV following the provisions of point 3 of Articles 9.8.4. or 9.8.5. (as relevant) may discontinue targeted surveillance and maintain its free status provided that conditions are conducive to clinical expression of infection with WSSV, as described in the corresponding chapter of the Aquatic Manual, and basic biosecurity conditions are continuously maintained.

-However, for declared free zones or compartments in infected countries and in all cases where conditions are not conducive to clinical expression of WTD, targeted surveillance needs to be continued at a level determined by the Aquatic Animal Health Service on the basis of the likelihood of infection.
+However, for declared free zones or compartments in infected countries and in all cases where conditions are not conducive to clinical expression of infection with WSSV, targeted surveillance should be continued at a level determined by the Aquatic Animal Health Service on the basis of the likelihood of infection.

-Importation of aquatic animals and aquatic animal products from a country, zone or compartment declared free from white tail disease
+Importation of aquatic animals or aquatic animal products from a country, zone or compartment declared free from infection with WSSV